Multimessenger Emission from the Accretion Induced Collapse of White Dwarfs: Conclusions and Future Work

 As usual, the inclusion of magnetic fields would be desirable for a better description of these astrophysical events.
 Because AIC progenitors are expected to be rapidly rotating due to their accretion history, existing magnetic fields are expected to be amplified during the collapse but details are still uncertain. \citet{Yi_GRB}, \citet{AICasSGRBEE}, and \citet{Perley2009} suggested that AICs could power GRBs; we see that some conditions for the formation of jets are already present in our simulations, but conclusions regarding jet formation should wait until the full inclusion of magnetic fields in the simulation.
 We are currently studying the implementation of magnetic field effects via the general-relativistic magnetohydrodynamical \texttt{Gmunu} code \citep{Gmunu1,Gmunu2,Gmunu3}, which recently has been updated in order to include a two-moment based multi-frequency neutrino radiation scheme \citep{Gmunu4}.
 Including magnetic fields will allow us to assess effects such as jet formation and evolution of the light curves.
 These two effects are essential for comparing our AIC models with a GRB event such as GRB211211A \citep{Rastinejad2022}.
 It will also be interesting to investigate whether the oscillations of a PNS formed in an AIC could explain the pulsations observed in some short GRB light curves \citep{Chirenti2023}.
+Relaxing the assumption of the deleptonization scheme by \citet{Liebendorfer2005} and including possible environmental effects (such as a remaining accretion disk) also constitute an interesting avenue of investigation.